 Living cells feed on glucose.
-Although there are some other molecules that can serve in a pinch, most of the energy in living cells -- including the energy that makes your life possible -- comes from splitting glucose into smaller molecules.
+Although there are some other molecules that can serve in a pinch, most of the energy in living cells – including the energy that makes your life possible – comes from splitting glucose into smaller molecules.
 Glycolysis starts with one 6-carbon glucose molecule and ends with two 3-carbon molecules of pyruvate, which then convert to two smaller molecules of citrate.
-But it's not just one snip: it takes 10 different chemical reactions to get the job done, and the process can be stopped along the way.
+But it's not just one snip: it takes 10 different chemical reactions to get the job done, and the process can be stopped along the way by inhibitors of glycolysis.

 Enzymes in Glycolysis

 Enzymes are protein molecules that help a chemical reaction along.
 Every chemical reaction takes a little energy boost to get started, and enzymes work by reducing the energy boost, known as the activation energy.
 It's not that those chemical reactions couldn't take place at all without enzymes, but enzymes make them far more likely to occur.
-Three of the 10 steps of glycolysis involve such large changes in energy that they will almost never take place without enzymes, so those particular steps are important regulation points.
+Three of the 10 steps of glycolysis involve such large changes in energy that they will almost never take place without enzymes, so those particular steps are important points for the regulation of glycolysis.